-The city-centre is full of unique restaurants, shops, museums, galleries and attractions that can make it difficult for visitors to decide what they want to do.
+The city centre is full of unique restaurants, shops, museums, galleries and attractions that can make it difficult for visitors to decide what they want to do.

 “Manchester is such a thriving city, with something to accommodate everyone's tastes.
 It's a city full of theatres, shopping centres, activity attractions, a fantastic dining and drinking scene, plus lots of beauty spots in and around Greater Manchester.
 There is guaranteed to be a place in Manchester to attract different types of people.
-Plus, the city is known for it's friendly Northern folk, and polite attitude!
+Plus, the city is known for its friendly Northern folk and polite attitude!

-“A lot of the major shopping centres, theatres, and activity attractions seem to offer alternatives to make it easy for anyone with mobility problems to still enjoy themselves.
+“A lot of the major shopping centres, theatres, and activity attractions seem to offer alternatives to make it easy for anyone with mobility problems to enjoy themselves still.
 This is normally around lifts, ramps and trained staff at all main venues who are able to assist.
 You'll also find Manchester's transport - the Metrolink, bus services and trains - are all tailored to make travelling super easy, which is great for anyone in a wheelchair or with mobility issues.

-“A lot of Manchester's hotels, restaurants, bars, gyms and cafes ensure there are lifts in place as an alternative for stairs, making even those ultra-modern establishments suitable for mobility problems.
-The city is always keen to suit and attend to everyone's needs, and you can always check with the venues before attending just to double check.”
+“A lot of Manchester's hotels, restaurants, bars, gyms and cafés ensure there are lifts in place as an alternative for stairs, making even those ultra-modern establishments suitable for mobility problems.
+The city is always keen to suit and attend to everyone's needs, and you can always check with the venues before attending just to double-check.”